device42/device42-docs/docs/integration/external-integrations/cyberark-integration.md

 **Configuring CyberArk:**

-- Login to CyberArk as an administrator.
+- Log in to CyberArk as an administrator.
 - Select the **Applications** tab, then click **Add Application**.
 - Create an account for Device42.